Get insider access

 Drop + Sennheiser/EPOS PC38X

-The Philips SHP9500 are better for neutral sound, while the Drop + Sennheiser/EPOS PC38X are better for wired gaming, particularly if you're looking for audiophile headphones with a mic.
-The Philips are more comfortable, have a more neutral sound profile, and their passive soundstage performance is better.
+The Philips SHP9500 and the Drop + Sennheiser/EPOS PC38X have different strengths.
+The Philips have a flatter sound profile, are more comfortable and have a more immersive-feeling passive soundstage.
 However, the Drop have a boom mic that captures your voice clearly, even in moderately noisy environments.
 They're also better built.

 Sennheiser HD 58X Jubilee